mist64/cbmbus_doc/3 Commodore DOS.md

 Practically all features described so far are supported on all but the very first (1.x) Commodore devices.
 Third party devices also generally support even the low-level and code execution APIs, even though these APIs require knowledge of the differences in the architecture of the interface.

 With the advent of "Fast Serial" devices, the APIs were significantly extended.
-Devices by Creative Micro Devices (CMD) added their own extensions as well.
+Devices by CMD added their own extensions as well.

 ### 1541

+XXX

 * U0+/-

 ### 1571

+XXX

 * new commands
 	* "U0>S" + CHR$(SECTOR INTERLEAVE)